 Although substitute employees will be given access to District telephones, they generally are not given access to District computers or other Technology Resources.
 On specific, rare occasions approved only by District administrators, substitute employees may be given access to the District's Technology Resources.
-The District's Technology Resources are defined as the District's network, servers, computer workstations, telephones, peripherals, applications, databases, library catalog, online resources, Internet access, email, online class activities and any other technology designated for use by an authorized supervisor to the substitute employee.
+The District's Technology Resources are defined as the District's network, servers, computer workstations, telephones, peripherals, applications, databases, library catalog, online resources, Internet access, email, online class activities and any other technology designated for use by the District.

-With this educational opportunity comes responsibility.
-It is important that employees read the Northside ISD Administrative Regulation for Acceptable Use (TEC-01) and this agreement form, and then ask any questions if you need help understanding them.
-The Northside ISD Administrative Regulation for Acceptable Use (TEC-01) will apply to personal laptops and mobile devices as well as the use of such devices in the workplace for substitutes.
-Inappropriate system use of the District's Technology Resources will result in the consequences below, including loss of the privilege to use this educational tool.
+With this opportunity comes responsibility.
+It is important that users of the District's Technology Resources read the Northside ISD Administrative Regulation for Acceptable Use (in Appendix F) and then ask any questions if you need help understanding them.
+The Northside ISD Administrative Regulation for Acceptable Use (in Appendix F) will apply to personal wireless and mobile devices as well as the use of such devices in school.
+Inappropriate system use of the District's Technology Resources will result in consequences as outlined in the handbook, including loss of the privilege to use this tool.

-Please acknowledge receipt and understanding of these items by completing and returning the attached Substitute Employee Agreement for Acceptable Use of the District's Technology Resources.

 Please note that Internet access is part of the District's Technology Resources.
 The Internet is a network of many types of communication and information networks, which are used frequently in classroom assignments and include access to library materials and purchased online databases.
-Some material accessible via the Internet may contain content that is illegal, inaccurate, or potentially offensive to employee.
-It is possible for employees to access (accidentally or otherwise) these areas of content.
+Some material accessible via the Internet may contain content that is illegal, inaccurate, or potentially offensive.
+It is possible for users of the District's Technology Resources to access (accidentally or otherwise) these areas of content.
 While the District uses filtering technology and protection measures to restrict access to such material, it is not possible to absolutely prevent such access.
-It will be each employee's responsibility to follow the rules for appropriate and acceptable use.